 ELAN offers the possibility to merge two tiers.
 There are several reasons why you would want to merge tiers.
 For instance, one could think of a situation where two people are transcribing different parts of the same media file.
 If both people have finished, the transcriptions can be merged via File > Merge Transcriptions....
 You can also merge tiers across multiple eaf files, using the File...Multiple File Processing... option.
-See Section 1.9.2.10 for more information about that.
+See the section called "Merge tiers" for more information about that.